The most important things at a glance:

 But what does this have to do with our Popcorn to do?

-As mentioned, the Europeans developed the barbecue from smoking of meat about fire pits , which they had copied from the natives.
-If we remember how the natives made their popcorn, the connections become clear.
-It may have taken a while (as the natives in Virginia probably didn't use popcorn), but the further the settlers to the south of the continent The sooner they advanced, the more likely they were to observe how the natives used the still warm fire pits after smoking to completely traditional and natural to pop popcorn.
+As mentioned, the Europeans developed the barbecue from smoking of meat about fire pits , which they had copied from the native peoples.
+If we remember how the native peoples made their popcorn, the connections become clear.
+It may have taken a while (since, as mentioned, the native peoples in Virginia hardly used popcorn), but the further the settlers to the south of the continent The sooner they advanced, the more likely they were to observe how the natives used the still warm fire pits after smoking to completely traditional and natural To pop popcorn.

-This duality of barbecue and popcorn could also be traced later in American history – for example with the Cowboys .
+This Duality of barbecue and popcorn could also be traced later in American history – for example with the Cowboys .
 Barbecue, i.e. smoking meat over an open fire, was a daily event on the long cow drives in the nineteenth century .
-This variant with a strong focus on beef and rubs (similar to today's Texas Barbecue), was even for a time known as "Cowboy Barbecue" The cowboys were also known for their love of Kettle Corn , the popping of corn in a pot hung over a fire.
-Here too, the settlers naturally adapted the traditions of the natives to their taste and so the popcorn of the cowboys based on practices of German settlers , with Sugar And when there was no sugar at hand, the cowboys simply resorted to the for their typical barbecue rubs – that’s it BBQ popcorn .
+This variation, with a strong focus on beef and rubs (similar to today's Texas barbecue), was even known for a time as “Cowboy Barbecue” The cowboys were also known for their love of Kettle Corn , the popping of corn in a pot suspended over a fire.
+Here, too, the settlers naturally adapted the traditions of the natives to their tastes, and so the cowboys' popcorn based on practices of German settlers , with Sugar And when there was no sugar at hand, the cowboys simply reached for the for their typical barbecue rubs – it’s finished BBQ popcorn .

-But for the perfect taste you don't need an open fire and the wide prairie.
-Get the delicious taste experience with our great Southern BBQ Popcorn Seasoning home or keep it traditional American with the delicious mixture of Salt & Vinegar .
+But for the perfect taste, you don't need an open fire or the wide open prairie.
+Get the delicious taste experience in a traditional American way with the delicious blend of Salt & Vinegar .

-For the perfect taste experience But it doesn’t just require the right combination of flavours, but also the right grain.
-In fact, not all grains are the same and even though corn is the second most cultivated food in the world (only surpassed by rice), only 2 thousandths of a percent of which popcorn corn.
+For the perfect taste experience But it doesn't just require the right combination of flavors, but also the right grain.
+In fact, not all grains are created equal, and even though corn is the second most cultivated food in the world (only surpassed by rice), only 2 thousandths of a percent of which popcorn corn.

-What sets popcorn apart from other types of corn and grains is its shell.
-It is impermeable to water and is the key to its explosive nature.
+What sets popcorn apart from other corn and grains is its hull.
+Its waterproof hull is the key to its explosive nature.
 Grains contain water, which turns into steam when heated.
-In most types of grain, this steam escapes through the permeable shell.
-Since it cannot do this with popcorn, the steam expands in the grain and the pressure inside increases until he finally causes the shell to explode – and the popcorn is ready.
+In most grains, this steam escapes through the permeable shell.
+Since this cannot happen in popcorn, the steam expands inside the grain and the pressure inside increases until he finally makes the bowl explode – the popcorn is ready.

-But it is quite normal that not all kernels pop .
-This can be due to drying out due to cold storage, but also damage to the shell.
-Nevertheless, in a quality popcorn, the proportion of such unpopped kernels (known in American colloquial terms as “splinters”) not more than 2% the heated amount of popcorn.
+But it is quite normal that Not all kernels pop .
+This can be due to drying out from cold storage, but also to damage to the shell.
+Nevertheless, in quality popcorn, the proportion of such unpopped kernels (colloquially known as "splinters") should be not more than 2% the amount of heated popcorn.

 But what about the right seasoning?

-What many people may not know: Popcorn flakes come in 2 differentiated variants : "snowflakes" (sometimes called “butterflies”) and "Mushrooms".
-Mushrooms are the variants that are almost round on one side, while snowflakes, like their namesakes, usually consist of several small branches.
-Both variants are better suited to certain flavor refinements than the other.
-The "mushroom" shape takes liquid coatings like caramel or chocolate The “snowflake”, on the other hand, has a much rougher surface on the dry seasonings such as powder hold better.
+What many people may not know: Popcorn flakes come in 2 differentiated variants : “Snowflakes” (sometimes called “butterflies”) and "Mushrooms".
+Mushrooms are the almost round versions, while snowflakes, like their namesakes, usually consist of several small branches.
+Both versions are better suited to certain flavor refinements than the other.
+The "mushroom" shape accepts liquid coatings. like caramel or chocolate The “snowflake”, on the other hand, has a much rougher surface on the dry seasonings such as powder hold better.

-If you don't know what to do with it right away, we suggest you pop some popcorn yourself and take a closer look at the result.
-We recommend our delicious gourmet popcorn in different varieties for individual taste:
+If you don't know what to do with this right away, we suggest you pop some popcorn yourself and see the results in more detail.
+We recommend, for example, our delicious Gourmet popcorn in different varieties for individual tastes:

 Popcorn – the healthy snack?

 Most of us know popcorn, of course as a sweet snack , so it may sound strange to call popcorn healthy.
-But if we leave out all additives such as sugar, salt and butter, pure popcorn surprisingly healthy.
+But if we leave out all additives like sugar, salt and butter, pure popcorn surprisingly healthy.

-It contains more protein than any other grain and even provides the body with more iron than eggs or roast beef.
-Popcorn is also rich in fiber that we for digestion need, and is clearly ahead of other popular snacks such as pretzels or potato chips.
-In addition, popcorn contains many useful vitamins and minerals.
-All this together means that popcorn is not only helpful in digestion, but also in building muscles and bones helps.
-Plus, pure popcorn has very few calories.
+It contains more protein than any other grain and provides the body with even more iron than eggs or roast beef.
+Popcorn is also rich in Fiber that we for digestion need, and is significantly ahead of other popular snacks such as pretzels or potato chips.
+Additionally, popcorn contains many beneficial vitamins and minerals.
+All this means that popcorn is not only helpful for digestion, but also for Building muscles and bones helps.
+Plus, plain popcorn has very few calories.

 All these features make untreated popcorn a perfect snack for diets for weight loss and also a great grain product for diabetics .
 For example, the American Diabetes Association and the American Dietetic Association recommend instead of eating bread the consumption of popcorn.